Co-location for energy projects: Efficient use of storage & grid connection

 Brian Kraudelt Business Development at be.storaged GmbH

-Green electricity storage vs. gray electricity storage
+Green electricity storage vs. gray electricity storage in the co-location model

 The demand for grid services, such as storage, stabilization and load management, is growing steadily.
 Standardized, collaborative solutions enable efficient management of complexity and costs and create new business models.